 On the other hand, the court in Zimmerman v.
 Weis, No. CV-09-1535 (Northumberland Cnty) determined that it would be an unfair burden on the court if it had to go through the plaintiff’s Facebook page to determine what is relevant and what is not.
 It ordered the plaintiff to provide his Facebook username and password to the defendant.

 In Luzerne County, a court refused to compel a plaintiff to give defense counsel his username and password.
 The facts in Kalinowski v.
 Kirschenheiter and National Indemn.
 Co, No. 6779 of 2010, (Luzerne Cnty.) involved a plaintiff who was a bar owner with a Facebook page.
 When the defendant demanded access to the page, the plaintiff claimed that the defendant was only trying to embarrass him with pictures of the plaintiff in his best party attire.
 The court denied the defendant’s Motion to Compel without prejudice because the plaintiff’s public page did not reveal anything that impeached the plaintiff.
 The court did also order that the plaintiff refrain from deleting anything from his Facebook page to open the door for future social media discovery.

 It seems as though the trend in Pennsylvania is to allow a party access to the opposing party’s Facebook page as long as something in the public profile suggests that relevant information may be contained in the private profile.
-Facebook postings may not only affect your relationship with your friends and family, it may also affect the outcome of your case.
+Facebook postings may not only affect your relationship with your friends and family, but it may also affect the outcome of your case.
 The world as a whole is still trying to sort out the role social media plays in professional settings – classes are even beginning to be taught on the topic.
-Although the rules on Facebook discovery are not set in stone, what your parents and teachers tell you still remain true: be careful what you post on Facebook!
+Although the rules on Facebook discovery are not set in stone, what parents, teachers, and employers often advise still remains true: Be careful what you post on Facebook!